Loyalty, Revolution, and the Cost of Magic in Babel

 Babel definitely isn’t an easy read.
 At times, I was truly lost having to reread the passages.
 The chapters are dense and rich with text.
 There are moments in which the story lags, gradually building until it is propelled into the next major event.
 Not to spoil it but the book ends in tragedy, a shocking if not, definitely considered devastating ending.
 Even though you may be saddened at the fact that the book ends suddenly, this should not deter you because if nothing else it is a rewarding read.

-Babel is the kind of book that you will need to read and reread to fully grasp, and every new read will reveal new details to you, things you should focus on.
+Babel is the kind of book that you will need to read and reread to fully grasp.
+And every new read will reveal new details to you, things you should focus on.

 Purchase a copy of Babel on Amazon | Check out my Goodreads